EduardoAzuul/GameOfThronesWiki/AIUsage.md

 AI was used to ask questions about the API code implementation, due to it giving errors

 AI was used to manage errors, to find a quickers solution.
 It was not used as a subtitude of the programers

+AI was used to achive a neon like effect when hovering over the buttons and cards